Keyboard shortcuts

 base_weight: 1.0, // default scoring weight

-quantizer: None, // optional quantization
+embedder: None, // optional named embedder

 };